altruios/namshubettulpa/public/namshubettulpa/chapters/inside-the-unknown.md

 *It streaked toward her as she fell through the earth* ~She never felt an impact~
-~Instead the dirt becoming translucent and grey twisted about her~ ~She saw purple lightning in the distance off to her right~ ~A flash, then thunder in her ears~
+~Instead the dirt becoming translucent and grey twisted about her~ ~She saw purple lightning in the distance off~
+~A flash, then thunder in her ears~
 ~The storm was deafening - and all of the sudden - it stopped~ ~A twisting film of translucent color filled her vision and there was silence~